neondatabase/website/content/docs/manage/projects.md

 ### Create a project

-Neon Free Tier users can create a single project.
-Support for multiple projects is available to [Neon Pro Plan](/docs/introduction/pro-plan) users.
+The following instructions describe how to create additional Neon projects.
+If you are creating your very first Neon project, refer to the instructions in [Sign up](/docs/get-started-with-neon/signing-up).
+Neon Free Tier users are limited to a single Neon project.
+Support for multiple projects is only available to [Neon Pro Plan](/docs/introduction/pro-plan) users.

 To create a Neon project:

 1. Navigate to the [Neon Console](https://console.neon.tech).

-2. If you are creating your very first project, click **Create a project**.
-Otherwise, click **New Project**.
+2. Click **New Project**.

-3. Specify valeus for **Name**, **Postgres version**, and **Region**.
+3. Specify values for **Name**, **Postgres version**, and **Region**.
 Project names are limited to 64 characters.
 If you are a [Neon Pro Plan](/docs/introduction/pro-plan) user, you can specify **Compute size** settings when creating a project.
 The settings you specify become the default settings for compute endpoints that you add to your project when creating [branches](/docs/manage/branches#create-a-branch) or [read replicas](/docs/guides/read-replica-guide).

     - Neon supports fixed size computes and _Autoscaling_.
 For more information, see [Compute size and Autoscaling configuration](/docs/manage/endpoints#compute-size-and-autoscaling-configuration).
     - The **Suspend compute after a period of inactivity** setting defines the period of inactivity after which a compute endpoint is automatically suspended.
 For more information, see [Auto-suspend configuration](/docs/manage/endpoints#auto-suspend-configuration).